rabbah/nimbella-cli/doc/README.md

 **Note:** The use of this convention of using the `.built` marker is optional.
 If the script does not create a `.built` marker, it always runs, which is fine if the script does dependency analysis and rebuilds only what it needs to.

-The _package.json_ case also employs a heuristic and won’t be perfectly accurate if the _package.json_ contains scripts that run as part of the install step.
+The _package.json_ case also employs a heuristic and we can't guarantee perfect accuracy.
 However, it works well in simple cases.
 Again, you always have the fallback of running a full deploy.

 ---